cns-iu/macroscope-kiosk/readme.md

 More information on the gulp tasks in the [User Gruide](https://github.com/Swiip/generator-gulp-angular/blob/master/docs/user-guide.md).

 ### Note about videogular module
-At present, the videogular icon font doesn't get properly packaged in the `build` step, so you may need to manually copy the font files to the `dist` directory.
+At present, the videogular icon font doesn't get properly packaged in the `build` step.
+As a result, they've been copied from */bower_components/videogular-themes/default/fonts* to */src/assets/fonts* and a CSS rule has been added to *index.css*.
+If the videogular theme is updated or changed, those fonts will need to be updated manually (or by fixing the gulp build step).

 ## Touch-specific browser settings